yanivsa/social-voice-micro/README.md

 - `FALLBACK_CACHE_MS` – stale cache window when both providers fail (default 120000).
 - `DEFAULT_FEED_QUERY` – timeline query (e.g. `from:twitterdev OR #hebrew`).
 - `DEFAULT_TTS_ENGINE` – `browser`, `elevenlabs`, or `none`.
+- `SOCIAVAULT_DEFAULT_HANDLE` – optional; if set, SociaVault fallback will use this handle when no `from:handle` clause is present in the query.

 ### D1 database